OpenTelemetry

 otlp_endpoint | gRPC endpoint, e.g. "http://localhost:4317" |

-shutdown() flushes all buffered spans.
+shutdown() flushes all buffered spans and metrics.
 Always call it before main returns.

 Local Testing with Jaeger